lp-wan/archi/schc-architecture.md

    *  SoV (Set of Variables).
 External information that needs to be known to identify the correct protocol, the session id, and the flow when there is one.

+   *  SCHC Stratum.
+A SCHC Stratum is the SCHC analoguous to a classical layer in the IP architecture, but its operation may cover multiple IP layers or only a subset of a layer.

 # Building Blocks
 This section specifies the principal blocks defined for building and using the SCHC architecture in any network topology and protocol.